-Yonge Nawe is a public interest membership based Non-Governmental Organisation (NGO) that works on issues of environment and sustainable development.
-It was founded in 1987 by a group of members who were concerned with the state of environment in the country and, also the low level of environmental awareness and participation by the public.
+Yonge Nawe is a public interest membership based Non-Governmental Organisation (NGO) that works on environmental and sustainable development issues.
+It was founded in 1987 by a group of members who were concerned with the state of the environment in the country and the low level of environmental awareness and public participation.
 These concerns have been carried throughout the life of the organisation.

 Literally translated from Siswati to English, Yonge Nawe means, "You too must conserve."